In this tutorial, learn how to install a DIY mini split to bring heating and cooling to an indoor space.

 - Hex Wrench

-Why this DIY Mini Split
+MR COOL DIY Mini Split Installation Video

 - Dual heat pump and AC unit.